 Where are they going to get that 9% from?
-Other farm land where GMO is currently not being used?
+Other farmland where GMO is currently not being used?
 Is it possible that a campaign that successfully demonizes GMO foods actually results in the expansion of industrial farming?

-In the absence of GMO, I just don’t see conventional farmers embracing the Joel Salatin organic farming model.
+In the absence of GMOs, I just don’t see conventional farmers embracing the Joel Salatin organic farming model.
 I think they will acquire more acreage, deforest and use chemicals.
 And the land they deforest might be land currently being used by one of the cool small organic farmers we chat with every week at our local Farmers Market.
 Conventional farmers have deeper pockets.

 I didn’t want to get into the ethics of patenting seeds and the litigious nature of the companies that do.
 I think that is a separate topic.

 Jun 3, 2013 — 10:35 pm